MachoPanko/telco-customer_analysis/README.md

 'Irfaan , Azfar , Tao @MachoPanko

 ## Problem Definition
--Can we find the variables that have the strongest relationship with Customer Tenure?
+- Can we find the variables that have the strongest relationship with Customer Tenure?
--Can we produce a model that can accurately predict customer tenure based on certain variables?
+- Can we produce a model that can accurately predict customer tenure based on certain variables?

 ## Models Used
 1. Linear Regression